PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 - **Disk Space:** A minimum of 40 GB.

-<h3>Step 1: Creating Your VPS </h3>
+### Step 1: Creating Your VPS

 1. **Sign Up/Login**: Start creating an account on your VPS provider or log in if you already have one.

 2. **Choose an Image**: Select Ubuntu as your operating system.
 We recommend using the latest stable version of Ubuntu for optimal performance.

 3. **Select a Plan**: Choose a plan that meets the minimum hardware requirements for the Snapshotter Node.
 A plan with at least 4 GB RAM and 40 GB of disk space is advisable.

 4. **Authentication**: Set up SSH keys for secure access to your VPS.

 5. **Finalize and Create**: Choose any additional options, like backups if required.
 Your VPS will be set up within a few minutes.

-<h3>Step 2: Accessing Your VPS </h3>
+### Step 2: Accessing Your VPS

 - **SSH into Your VPS**: Use the following command from your terminal/command prompt, replacing `your_vps_ip` with the IP address of your VPS.

 ```bash
 ssh root@your_vps_ip